 We believe in a plurality of Elders.
-Each fall members are given a new Assigned Elder.
+Each summer members are given a new Assigned Elder.
 Over time this gives members the opportunity to connect with multiple Elders.
 You may connect with different Elders in different ways, but over time you are connected to a diversity of Elders.

 Each and every member is important to us, and don’t want anyone to slip through the cracks.

 If you have questions about our Assigned Elder Ministry, please email our Assistant Pastor of Shepherding and Discipleship, Brian Gault, at firstname.lastname@example.org.